autograph, london

 About the artist: Self-portrait of photographer Ernest Cole, 1967. © Ernest Cole / Magnum Photos

-See More works by Ernest Cole: Doornfontein railway station in rush hour.
+Other page images: 1) Autograph.
+Photograph by Zoë Maxwell.
+2) C. Rose Smith, Untitled no. 55 [detail], Nottoway Plantation, White Castle, Louisiana, 2022.
+From the series Talking Back to Power. © and courtesy the artist.
+3) Doornfontein railway station in rush hour.
 This picture shows the reality of apartheid without the need for any words.
 South Africa,1960s. © Ernest Cole / Magnum Photos